Stably Embedded Pairs of Ordered Abelian Groups

-\begin{fact} Let $G$ is an ordered abelian group and let $H\leq G$ is a convex subgroup.
+\begin{fact} Let $G$ be an ordered abelian group and let $H\leq G$ be a convex subgroup.
 Consider $G$ in the language $\mathcal{L}_{\text{oag}}\cup\{P\}$, where $P$ is a unary predicate singling out $H$.
 Then $H$ and $G/H$ are stably embedded in $G$, with induced structure that of a pure ordered abelian group.

 In particular, this holds when $H$ is an $\mathcal{L}_{\text{oag}}$-definable convex subgroup of $G$. \end{fact}